rohaquinlop/Assembly-Python-Compiler/README.md

 # Assembly-Python-Compiler

-Python Compiler that recibes Ensambly code and return its translation to binary
+Python Compiler that recibes Assembly code and return its translation to binary